clementlarisa/seq-ampc/examples/robotarm/README.md

 You can find the pretrained models and dataset on [Zenodo]().
 Due to Zenodo's limitation to 50GB per dataset, we only uploaded about 20% of samples used in the paper.

+This example does not work with the provided docker container!
+Please use an up-to-date `python 3.13` with `casadi` and `jax` installed.

 ## MPC ingredients
 To compute the MPC ingredients, run the [`lmi_casadi.py`](./synthesize/lmi_casadi.py) file in Python (requires MOSEK solver).
 The output of the Python file are already available as [`matrices.npz`](./synthesize/matrices.npz).